-Over the next few months we’re going to share our research, experience and thoughts on how best practice in lesson observation can drive you school’s improvement, change the culture and improve teaching and learning.
+Over the last months, we’ve been sharing our research, experience and thoughts on how best practice in lesson observation can drive you school’s improvement, change the culture and improve teaching and learning.

 Our articles will cover the following topics…